 Immigration regulations require non-immigrant international students to verify that they will have funds, in the amount of at least $13,000 USD, available to pay for the estimated cost for an academic year.
 Support must be documented using the HutchCC Financial Resources Verification Form.
 The student and sponsor must complete the HutchCC Financial Resources Verification form and request the appropriate financial institution send a verification letter directly to HutchCC.
 The completed form and bank letter must be received by the application deadline and approved before an I-20 will be issued.
 Applicants may not rely on expectations of employment to supplement funds from home.

-Housing and Meal plan: $6200 per year (based on traditional room)
+Housing and Meal Plan: $7050 per year for double traditional room

 This estimate only includes fall and spring semester totals and does not include the summer.